ljiang09/ljiang09.github.io/blogs/pendleton_blog.md

 Completed in 2017, renovation plans for Pendleton West converted the original lab spaces into art studios and spaces [6].
 This renovation included a modern addition to the original wing, with large floor-to-ceiling windows, exposed concrete walls, and wood accents.
 But most importantly, the addition involved a sky bridge connecting the arts of Pendleton West to the arts of Jewett, effectively unifying the two and pushing for overlaps in curriculum [7].

 In Spring 2022, after years of failing HVAC systems that would flood offices and destroy important items, Pendleton East was closed down for "critical repairs" [8].
 As of April 2023, this half of Pendleton is still closed, forcing the social sciences/humanities departments to operate out of temporary modular buildings [8].
-I haven't been able to find any information about when the projected finish date is.

 <br />